Adventures in Arcadia

 Go north to Laurie Lee country.
 Tucked into pastoral landscape of rounded hills and patchwork fields, the wonderful Slad Valley is celebrated in Lee’s best-known book 'Cider with Rosie'.
 The author largely grew up in little Slad village, squeezed into a tiny cottage with his mother and six brothers and sisters.
 Lee returned to live in Slad in later life and became a passionate conservationist, buying land in the valley to safeguard it.
 After his death in 1997 some of it was given to the Gloucestershire Wildlife Trust.

 Max out on country air and follow the trust’s Laurie Lee walking trail from the village.
-It’s a five-mile circular route taking in woodland, limestone grassland rich in wild flowers (including rare orchids) and steep hills with terrific views – and it’s dotted with posts inscribed with Lee’s poetry.
+It’s a five-mile circular route taking in woodland, limestone grassland rich in wild flowers (including rare orchids in spring and summer) and steep hills with terrific views – and it’s dotted with posts inscribed with Lee’s poetry.

 Back in Slad, have lunch at The Woolpack (01452 813429), Lee’s much-loved local.
 It’s a creaky old place with settles, vases of wild flowers and whitewashed walls hung with vintage photographs.
 There’s a small menu offering sandwiches, battered haddock and more elaborate options such as quail with celeriac remoulade.

 East of Slad is the halcyon Miserdenestate.
 The 15-minute drive there is glorious, twisting through narrow valleys grazed by sure-footed sheep.
 Head to the 17th-century manor in Miserden village – the house isn’t open to the public but the garden is year-round – with its impressive trees and stunning planting, it’s much loved by true horticultural enthusiasts yet it remains off-radar to mainstream tourism so you feel a hugely satisfying sense of discovery.
-Wander the grounds and then have tea at the greenhouse café.
+Wander the grounds, take in stupendous views over the Golden Valley (aptly named for its autumn appeal) and then have tea at the greenhouse café.

 For real Cotswold flavour head to Shipton Moyne, three miles south of Tetbury, and have dinner at the Cat & Custard Pot (The Street; 01666 880 249).
 The much-loved village inn belongs to a couple of local families who have ensured it remains a proper, unfussy pub.
 The well-priced menu is very much based on ingredients from the area – pork belly with apple and tarragon compote; potato pancakes with spinach and walnuts.